Neil Avrill Tilkens

 1927 - 1999

-Neil was born in Berrien Springs, Michigan, the youngest of three children and was raised near Oshkosh, Wisconsin.
+Neil was born in Berrien Springs, Michigan, on March 19, 1927, and was raised near Oshkosh, Wisconsin, one of three children and the younger of two sons of Raymond Henry and Bernice Minetta Cole Tilkens.
 He started piano lessons at an early age, studying with a Ms. Mercier, a teacher he later described as being superb.
 Following graduation from the high school in Ormo, Wisconsin, in 1945, he enrolled at Emmanuel Missionary College, now Andrews University, and then transferred to Washington Missionary College, now Washington Adventist University, at the end of two years.

-In 1951 he married Florence Krum, who, though musical and a pianist and organist, completed the RN (registered nurse) program at the Washington Sanitarium and Hospital, subsequently Washington Adventist Hospital, located on the WMC campus and a B.S. in nursing at the college.
-She later completed a master's degree in nursing at Catholic University.
+In 1951 he married Florence Rosalind Krum, who, though musical and a pianist and organist, completed the RN (registered nurse) program at the Washington Sanitarium and Hospital, later Washington Adventist Hospital, located on the WMC campus and later a B.S. in nursing at the college.
+She subsequently completed a master's degree in nursing at Catholic University.

-She and Neil frequently performed piano/organ programs together for churches.
+Florence had served as a church musician, and in the early years of their marriage she and Neil frequently performed piano/organ programs for churches.
 She also served as a church musician in the early years of their marriage.
 Through the years, the Tilkenses had a number of students who, lacking financial resources, lived in their home so that they could attend college.

 After teaching at WMC, renamed Columbia Union College in 1961 and more recently, Washington Adventist University, for fifteen years and serving as chair of the program briefly near the end of his time there, Tilkens was invited in 1967 to teach theory at George Washington University, a position he would hold for the next 25 years.
 He accepted the position because it required only nine hours of teaching each week, which gave him a freer schedule and allowed him to perform extensively.